Have you suddenly found yourself with a pregnant chinchilla?

-While some of you may not have need all the information presented in this post, it was still my hope to answer some common frequently asked questions for you.
+While you may not have needed all the information presented in this post, I hope I was able to answer the questions you did have.

-Perhaps you wound up with a pregnant female chinchilla on accident and perhaps your gearing up to begin breeding your own chinchillas.
+Perhaps you wound up with a pregnant female chinchilla by accident, or perhaps you are gearing up to begin breeding your own chinchillas.

 Whatever the case may be, I hope this post provided some insight into what you can expect along the way.

-As usual, I encourage my readers to chime in on the topic presented.
+As usual, I encourage you to chime in on the topic presented.

-What further information can you provide the readers about chinchilla reproduction?
+What further information can you provide about chinchilla reproduction?

 How many babies did your chinchilla have?